darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 The diff directory I uploaded the original, then uploaded the modded v122.1 that way you can look at the commits.<br>

-I am still working on Lemon Drop Hi-Res for the most part I am adding the final touches, that's why I uploaded to GitHub.<br>
+I am just about finished with Lemon Drop Hi-Res, just adding the final touches.
+That's why I uploaded to GitHub at this time.<br>

 My hope is to have people add this code to other Android phones, so everyone can experience what Hi-Res audio sounds like on there phone.<br>